I believe in Living Life as a Prayer.

 Many of us are called to the sacred feminine, and specific Deities, either in reverence or as Muses.
 The Goddess Show interviews spiritual leaders helping seekers connect with the feminine divine.
 And there are several worthwhile curriculums for individuals and groups to utilize to become more familiar with various traditions.

-Elizabeth Fisher’s “Rise Up & Call Her Name: A Woman-honoring Journey Into Global Earth-based Spiritualities” Curriculum.
+Elizabeth Fisher‘s “Rise Up & Call Her Name: A Woman-honoring Journey Into Global Earth-based Spiritualities” Curriculum.
 This multicultural and multimedia course has been experienced by thousands around the world.
 Many have been profoundly moved by its exciting exploration of sacred narratives that honor the cross cultural female divine, as well as the many diverse and creative activities included.
 (NOTE: Liz is one of Twinkle’s friends and Twinkle and her friend Bozena Smith have taught this curriculum together).

 Rev. Shirley Ranck’s “Cakes for the Queen of Heaven” is a woman honoring adult Religious Education curriculum.
 More than Goddess 101, this workshop series examines important elements of today’s women’s lives; personal, interpersonal and societal.
 It examines how our culture has been influenced by Judeo Christian values.
 The primary question raised is: How would your life have been different if, when growing up, the divine had been imaged as female?
 Participants are encouraged to share their own experiences and beliefs, creating trust and strong bonds of friendship.